dotnet/orleans/Samples/Voting/README.md

-# Voting - Orleans Kubernetes sample
+# Voting - Orleans on Kubernetes

 This is an [Orleans](https://github.com/dotnet/orleans) sample application which demonstrates deployment to Kubernetes.
-The application is a very simplistic Web app for voting on a custom set of options.
+The application is a simplistic Web app for voting on a custom set of options.

 ![A screenshot of the application](./screenshot.png)